Want to Learn How to Pass a Hair Drug Test? Stay Sober.

 Hair follicle drug tests go further back in time than other drug testing methods.

 The timeline of drug abuse correlates to the length of the hair supplied for testing.
-Although hair follicle tests cannot determine the precise date of ingestion, they provide a historical spectrum for analysis.
+Although hair drug testing cannot determine the precise date of ingestion, they provide a historical spectrum for analysis.
 This is precisely why hair is a better tool to indicate a predisposition for drug addiction.

 Alcohol and nicotine cannot be traced with hair follicle tests.